-I categorized the top Korean webtoons by platform.
+Here are the top Korean webtoons categorized by genre and platform.

 Let’s check them out, spoiler free!

-During midterms or finals in middle and high school, my friends and I always talked about how we wanted to just lie around, read comic books and eat snacks.
+During midterms and finals in middle and high school, my friends and I always talked about how we wanted to just lie around, read comic books and eat snacks.
+Ahhh, living the dream.

-Daum made things easier in 2003 when they invented the Korean webtoon concept and made comics readable from our smartphones.
+Daum made things easier in 2003 when they invented the Korean webtoon concept and put the comics online.

 Now, Korean webtoons are a multi-million dollar industry that’s replaced the comic book scene in South Korea.
 They’ve even gone global and are leading the K-drama takeover of Netflix.